Derivative Of Cos Ln X

 • Inner function: u = eˣ => Derivative: eˣ

 3. Implicit Differentiation: If cos(ln x) is part of a more complex equation, we might need implicit differentiation.
-For instance, if we have an equation like y * cos(ln x) = 1, finding dy/dx would involve differentiating both sides with respect to x, remembering to use the product rule and the chain rule.
+Take this case: if we have an equation like y * cos(ln x) = 1, finding dy/dx would involve differentiating both sides with respect to x, remembering to use the product rule and the chain rule.

 Practical Applications